-My style of shooting does not limit you with a "one look fits all" mentality.
-When looking through my portfolio, you'll notice a wide variety of headshots.
-You and your headshot should never be boxed into a single trademark style of a photographer.
-You're unique, your headshot should be too.
-Because all of my sessions include two hours of shooting, we're able to shoot outdoors and indoors to achieve a variety of different looks.
+Your shoot will not be limited with a one-look-fits-all mentality.
+When looking through my portfolio, you'll notice a variety of styles and moods.
+You're unique as an actor, and your headshot should reflect your individual qualities.
+Actors should never be boxed into a single trademark style of a photographer.
+Because all shoots include up to two hours of shooting, we're able to work on-location and indoors to achieve a variety of different looks.

 When we're shooting, my goal is to make you as unaware of my camera as possible.
-I want our environment to feel as if you are at your friend's apartment having a good conversation.
-You want your headshots to convey a laid back and relaxed look.
-I'll share previews of the images with you as we shoot so we can make any adjustments you want.
+I want our environment to feel like you're hanging out with a friend and having fun.
+As we shoot, I'll share previews of the images and we can make any adjustments you want.

-Many clients have lovingly told me, "You're such a dork", as they laugh at my bad jokes.
-One time, I was shooting a client in Central Park at the baseball fields.
+More than once I've heard, "You're such a dork!", as clients laugh at my large collection of bad jokes.
+I take my work seriously, but I try not to take myself too seriously.
+One time, we were shooting in Central Park at the baseball fields.
 I said, "See the lengths I go to for a good headshot?
 I risk being hit by a baseball for your headshot."
 Less than a minute later, I got hit in the back of the head by a stray foul ball.
 Yes, I survived, and the photos were some of the best in my portfolio.
 True story.

-All shoots also include two images that I personally retouch.
-Whenever I show my retouching samples, everyone always comments, "That's amazing, can you retouch me like that in real life?"
+All shoots also include two images that I'll retouch.
+Whenever I show retouching examples, clients say, "Please tell me you retouch me like that in real life!"
 All of my retouching work is very natural, keeping in mind that you should look like yourself.
-The moment I am done retouching your images, you'll be able to download them from my website and send them to your photo lab of choice.
+I'll upload the images to your gallery for your approval, and I can make adjustments if there's something you see that I missed.
+You can see some retouching in action in the video at the top of this page.

 What each shoot includes